Skip to main content

 v3.0

-v3.0 merges many episodes into shared Parquet/MP4 shards and records each episode’s span inside those files in metadata.
+v3.0 packs multiple episodes into shared Parquet/MP4 shards and records where each episode lives inside those files.

 meta/